PowerPoint Presentation

 Dear Candidate,

-Thank you for your interest in the post of Sixth Form Academic Mentor.
+Thank you for your interest in the post of Second in Charge for History.

 We are a Trust of nine schools, all based in South East London.
 Whilst each of our schools maintains its individuality, we share a common mission: to ensure that every single child and young person in our care is successful at school so that they can flourish and be successful in their lives.
 We are committed to ensuring this success from 3 to Forever, under our mantra of ‘once a Haberdasher, always a Haberdasher’.